LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/factions/Bree-land_(Faction).md

 ## History
 - 1.7.1
-    - The Bree-land Sherriff was ported and Bree-land Guards could be hired.
+    - The Bree-land Sheriff was ported and Bree-land Guards could be hired.
     - Added Bree-land Potters and ported Bree-land Farmers.
     - Added Bree-land Hamlets
 - 1.7.0: The Bree-land wandering Merchant was added